What to do when an employee doesn't work their notice period

 What are notice periods?

-“Giving notice” is when an employer tells an employee, in advance, that they are going to end their employment or an employee resigns.
-The notice period is the length of time between giving notification and the date the employment relationship actually ends, e.g. 3 weeks.
+“Giving notice” is when an employer or employee tells the other party, in advance, that they are going to end the employment relationship.
+The notice period is the length of time between giving notification and the date the person's employment actually ends, e.g. 3 weeks.

 A notice period is always necessary and is usually specified in the employment agreement for all employees (including casual, part-time, and fixed-term).
 It could be based on the length of one pay period or how long it might take you to find a replacement.